 When to Update Your Estate Plan

-By Corrina Judd, Esq., Assistant Vice President & Estate Officer
+By Corrina Judd, Esq., Vice President & Estate Officer

 Completing an estate plan is an indispensable step to take in preparing well for the future.
 But once the documents are signed, be wary of choosing to “set it and forget it.”
 As life’s circumstances change, so too should a good estate plan.

 Any change in family structure should prompt an estate planning update.
 The terms of an existing will or trust should generally be amended following a divorce, a new marriage, the death of someone previously named as a beneficiary or a birth in the family.